Intercept

 Intercept integrates with the following third-party services.
 All integrations (except essential infrastructure) are optional and require your explicit consent:

-7.1 Health Platforms
+7.1 Health Platforms (Consent-Based)

 • Apple Health (HealthKit) — Read/write health, workout, sleep, heart rate, and dietary data.
 Data stays on-device; processed locally.